diegopoza/ember-jwt/doc/readme.md

 ﻿<a name="anchor-name-here" />
 # Ember 2.0 with JWT auth #
-The idea of this post is to show a very simple Ember 2.0 application that uses JSON Web Tokens (JWT) to authenticate to a protected API.
+The purpose of this post is to show a very simple Ember 2.0 application that uses JSON Web Tokens (JWT) to authenticate to a protected API.

 ## What is Ember 2.0?
 Ember is an MVC flavored framework, but in its 2.0 version this has changed to a components oriented approach, as you can see in the following image.